CestLaGalere/mobilealerts/README.md

 ### 🆕 UI-based Configuration (Recommended)

-The new version uses Home Assistant's UI for configuration instead of YAML.
+The new version (from v1.4.0) uses Home Assistant's UI for configuration instead of YAML.

 #### Step 1: Add the Integration